-How does a withdrawal work?
+How does a course withdrawal work?
 What does it mean?

 How do I take a course for a pass-fail grade?

-The pass-fail option is open only to juniors and seniors, only in a course which is a free elective and which is taken in a department other than your major or minor department.
+The pass-fail option is only open to juniors and seniors, and available exclusive for a course which is a free elective and taken in a department other than your major or minor department.
 You must fill out a form in the Registrar's Office during the first two weeks of the semester to apply for pass-fail option.
 The deadline to take a course pass-fail is published in the academic calendar.

 What are the requirements for credit overload?